 In 2014, there were a total of 1,468 cases of Chlamydia reported in the Middlesex-London region.
-41.2% of the total confirmed cases (n=1468) in Middlesex-London were diagnosed at The Clinic.
+41.2% of the total confirmed cases (n=1468) in Middlesex-London were diagnosed at The Clinic\.
 There were 8,922 clients tested for Chlamydia in The Clinic and 6.8% positivity among these tests.
 The percent positivity by gender and age group between 2012 and 2014 are depicted in Figure 1.15.
 Male clients had a higher percent positivity for Chlamydia in comparison to females in their respective age groups.
 For both males and females, clients aged 25 and under had a higher percent positivity than clients aged 26 and over.

 In 2014, there were a total of 109 confirmed cases of Gonorrhea in Middlesex-London.
-28.4% of the total confirmed cases (n=109) were diagnosed at The Clinic.
+28.4% of the total confirmed cases (n=109) were diagnosed at The Clinic\.
 A total of 8,938 clients were tested for Gonorrhea in The Clinic, with 0.3% positivity.
 The percent positivity for gonorrhea by gender and age group between 2012 and 2014 are depicted in Figure 1.16.
 In all age groups, male clients had a higher percent positivity for gonorrhea than the female clients.
-The age group with the highest percent positivity.
+The age group with the highest percent positivity varied between 2012 and 2014.
+In 2012, male clients 25 and under had the highest percent positivity.
 However in 2013, the percent positivity for males was equal for both age groups.
 In 2014, males 26 years of age and over had a higher percent positivity in comparison to those 25 and under.